outmanos/culture-festival/README.md

 3. **Navigate to the Docker Directory**:

-    The docker-compose file is used to setup a Postgres server and a database called **cfms_db** and a pgAdmin instance to easily manage said database.
+    The docker-compose.yml file is used to setup a Postgres server and a database called **cfms_db** and a pgAdmin instance to easily manage said database.

     The docker-compose.yml file is located under the */docker* directory.
 Move to that directory: